Arthur Ponsonby, 11th Earl of Bessborough: Family

-Following the death of his first wife, he remarried, on 20 September 1956, Anne Marie Galitzine (née Slatin), former wife of Prince George Galitzine and daughter of Lt.
+Following the death of his first wife, he remarried, on 20 September 1956, Anne Marie Galitzine (1916–2007; née von Slatin), former wife of Prince George Galitzine and daughter of Lt.
 Gen. Sir Rudolf Carl von Slatin (Baron von Slatin).
 They were divorced in 1963.

 He married for the third time on 17 December 1963, Madeleine Lola Margaret Grand, daughter of Maj.
 Gen. Laurence Douglas Grand, and together they had two children: